lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 Chapter 1.1 Retrieving the image
 =================================

 Before you install Lubuntu, you need to retrieve the correct image.
 Lubuntu supports AMD64 CPU types also known as 64-bit with a new version every six months (supported for nine months), and every two years being a long term support release (supported for three years).
 Lubuntu 24.04 is a Long Term Support release supported until 2027.
-Lubuntu 25.04 is supported until July  2026.
+Lubuntu 25.10 is supported until January 2026.

 LTS vs. Regular Releases
 ------------------------